 SCADA is a computer system for gathering and analyzing real time data.
 SCADA systems are used to monitor and control water tank levels, high/low level alarms, start/stop pumps or equipment with remote monitoring.
 Lompico's existing SCADA system had reached its life expectancy and was no longer functioning at the time of the merger.
 Staff was required to run the system by manual operations driving to each individual tank checking water levels several time a day.
 As part of the merger SLVWD purchased and installed a temporary SCADA system to reduce staff time operating the water system.
-The assessment district provides funding for a complete comprehensive SCADA system which would integrate into the District's main SCADA system.
-To reduce costs district staff have re-evaluated the temporary SCADA system and determined that this system will integrate into the District Main SCADA system and not require replacement.
+The assessment district provides funding for a complete comprehensive SCADA system which would integrate into the District's main SCADA system and determined that this system will integrate into the District Main SCADA system and not require replacement.
 This is a substantial cost savings.